 Arjun says to Krishna, what’s the utilization of battling against my own for simply a real estate parcel.

 What joy will I get by killing my dears?
-The ones on different sides are my own uncle, my cousin.
+The ones on different sides are my own uncle and my cousin.
 Would I submit wrongdoing?

 What will I get by killing every one of them?
 Rather I would have favored that they kill me here itself.

-Then Krishna discloses to him about his obligations.
-The above section, which is among the most renowned refrain in Mahabharat, is one of that clarification he has given.
+Then Krishna discloses to him his obligations.
+The above section, which is among the most renowned refrain in Mahabharat, is one of the clarifications he has given.

 His obligation is to battle; then, at that point, he needs to battle.